-What better way to visit a new country than taking a historical journey?
+What better way to visit a new country than by taking a historical journey?
 It’s why I enjoy taking field trips.
-While we mostly travel and do the “touristy” side of things, an introduction to something as historical as WWII, something that changed the world “literally” The Battle of the Bulge happened in the Netherlands.
-Begin your journey in Belgium and traverse through the very villages that our soldiers marched on their way to the Ardennes Forest (aka Jacks Wood).
+While we mostly travel and do the “touristy” side of things, an introduction to something as historical as WWII, something that changed the world “literally,” The Battle of the Bulge happened in the Netherlands.
+Begin your journey in Belgium and traverse through the very villages that our soldiers marched through on their way to the Ardennes Forest (aka Jack’s Wood).

-To understand the art of war, you’ve also got to understand the sacrifices that were made, most of it being the ultimate sacrifice which were their lives.
-While you can certainly read about it, nothing beats seeing the damage done in person than by going to the cemetery or memorial.
-Memorials can be an early introduction for those too young to understand a war documentary or a textbook, and a way to highlight why there are so many crosses in a cemetery.
+To understand the art of war, you’ve also got to understand the sacrifices that were made; most of them were the ultimate sacrifice, which was their lives.
+While you can certainly read about it, nothing beats seeing the damage done in person by going to a cemetery or memorial.
+Memorials can be an early introduction for those too young to understand a war documentary or a textbook and a way to highlight why there are so many crosses in a cemetery.

 Visiting a war museum doesn’t have to be all doom and gloom.
-Field trips are great experiences and help your child to understand what truly happened tangibly.
+Field trips are great experiences that help your child understand what truly happened.
 A guided excursion through the museum or even one where you can touch the relics is also a great way to “experience” the battle.

-While movies don’t exactly give you the full picture of what indeed happened at the Battle of the Bulge, as most are done for entertainment, there are a few that does.
-I prefer a documentary as they are more in line with that truly happened.
-Many documentaries feature the Battle of the Bulge, my favorite being Battle for the Bulge which can be seen on Amazon Prime Video.
+While movies don’t exactly give you the full picture of what actually happened at the Battle of the Bulge, as most are done for entertainment, there are a few that do.
+I prefer a documentary, as they are more in line with what truly happened.
+Many documentaries feature the Battle of the Bulge; my favorite is Battle for the Bulge which can be seen on Amazon Prime Video.
 It includes authentic historical footage and a retelling of the battle that is very easily understood.

 What is Liberation Route Europe?
-The Liberation Route is is a route that takes you to sites that played vital importance in WWII in eight different countries around Europe.
+The Liberation Route is a route that takes you to sites that played vital roles in WWII in eight different countries around Europe.
 You get the chance to discover and experience the route that the Allied Forces took during that final phase of the war.
 Along the way, you’ll have the opportunity to visit several museums, memorial sites, monuments, and war cemeteries.
 Starting in South England, you will journey through France, Luxembourg, Belgium, and Holland.
-From there you can continue your journey to Germany, Poland or Italy.
+From there, you can continue your journey to Germany, Poland, or Italy.

-There is currently an app that you can download where you can listen to audio stories from characters that tells you about the historical events that played out where you’re standing from that epic battle of WWII.
+There is currently an app that you can download where you can listen to audio stories from characters that tell you about the historical events that played out where you were standing during that epic battle of WWII.